citp/privacy-policy-historical/p/pt/ptc/ptcas.org.md

 Information about applicants and students is, of course, disclosed to the physical therapist programs to which an applicant applies or matriculates.
 With the exception of monitoring reports related to multiple acceptances, information submitted to PTCAS by a PT program is available only to that institution.
 Programs that participate in PTCAS are advised not to disclose or share individual applicant data with other individuals or offices at the institution for student recruitment purposes, unless explicitly granted permission by the applicant.

-PTCAS will make every attempt to protect any personal information submitted to it via e-mail.
-However, e-mail is not secure against interception.
+PTCAS will make every attempt to protect any personal information submitted to it via email.
+However, email is not secure against interception.
 Any sensitive information emailed to PTCAS is provided at the risk of the sender.
 If you are concerned that the content of your communication is especially sensitive, you should consider contacting PTCAS by phone or sending the information by postal mail instead.

 This privacy policy is subject to change and applies only to information on the PTCAS website, and not to other APTA websites or outside sites linked to by APTA's websites.
 By using the PTCAS website, you signify your agreement to the terms of the privacy policy.

+Programs that participate in PTCAS are advised not to disclose or share individual applicant data with other individuals or offices at the institution for student recruitment purposes, unless explicitly granted permission by the applicant.

 ## Security

 Security is a priority at PTCAS.
 We are committed to protecting the security and confidentiality of your information.
 We use a combination of state-of-the-art technology and methods to help ensure that your online sessions are secure.

-Any personal information you send to us is scrambled.
+Any personal information that you send to us is scrambled.
 This technology, called Secure Socket Layers (SSL), protects information you submit or receive through this site.
-In addition, any sensitive personal information that you send to our website (eg, social security number) is held in a secured environment, protected by tools such as firewalls or database field encryption.
+In addition, any sensitive personal information that you send to our website (eg, Social Security Number) is held in a secured environment, protected by tools such as firewalls or database field encryption.
 The technology is designed to make using your personal data and credit card information on the Internet as safe as possible.
-PTCAS protects the privacy of your credit card information, name, address, e-mail and all other information you provide us via the on-line payment process.
+PTCAS protects the privacy of your credit card information, name, address, email, and all other information you provide to us via the online payment process.
 No representation is made, however, regarding the unconditional security of such submissions.

 Other sources claim it is statistically safer to submit your credit card information electronically via an SSL site than it is to give your card to a store clerk.
 SSL technology is reported to be so safe that VeriSign, the PTCAS certifying authority, warrants it against fraudulent use for up to $100,000.